illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 ## Grading

 Your code will be auto-graded on all of the parameters listed above.
 We will also be testing your status reports, both while dd is running (via `SIGUSR1`) and after it completes.
+Note that a handful of tests depend on various aspects of your progress report working.

+:bangbang: WARNING: **Make sure** to remove all print statements from your code (except calls to functions in format.h) before running the autograder!

-:bangbang: WARNING: You will fail the assignment if you use simply use `system`, `exec`, or similar to run the real `dd`.
+:bangbang: WARNING: You will fail the assignment if you use use `system`, `exec`, or similar.